-Another policeman also present remarked that "the only bad thing is that the students are not giving a Both student organizers and bar very good reputation to people managers expressed their satis-faction with the student's behavior. around."
+Another policeman also present remarked that "the only bad thing is that the students are not giving a Both student organizers and bar very good reputation to people managers expressed their satis- driving by when they carry beer faction with the student's behavior. around."
 He continued to say that it was against the law to carry alcohol open in the streets but that no one was arrested.

-Of the four bars contacted, none from the bars, the police or anyone reported any damage except for a else," he continued.
-"Everybody hole in the bathroom door in Bridget's.
-Larry Jeurkens, a bartender at Nickies, said their only problem was the litter out front which "only took 10 or 15 minutes to clean up.
+Of the four bars contacted, none from the bars, the police or anyone reported any damage except for a hole in the bathroom door in Larry Jeurkens, a bartender at Nickies, said their only problem was the litter out front which 'only took 10 or 15 minutes to clean up.

-Opinions on the size of the crowd "about the same" to "a lot more" the students were much more
+Opinions on the size of the crowd March," Rizzo said, "so nobody in respect to past years varied from "about the same" to "a lot more" the students were much more